 By signing below, I acknowledge that I have read and understand the P.K.
 Yonge Code of Student Conduct and other school policies in this document and on the P.K.
-Yonge webpagehttp://pkyonge.ufl.edu.
+Yonge webpage at https://pkyonge.ufl.edu/policies/.
 I agree that I, and my child, will abide by the P.K.
 Yonge Code of Student Conduct and all other P.K.
 Yonge policies and procedures.